probonopd/lirc-audio_alsa-for-openwrt/README.md

 irw
 ```

 However, after having pressed a key on the infrared remote control, mode2 gives `readdata() failed` and then exits.
+Also whe  running irrecord, I get after a few key presses: `irrecord: gap not found, can't continue`.
+FIXME: How can this be solved?
+Hardware issue?
+Software issue?
+Using a 100 nF capacitor between the signal pin of the IR receiver and the audio input does not seem to help.

 Downloading
 --